Skip to main content

 • Following initial launches in Austin and San Francisco

-• Uses Model Y vehicles with Full Self-Driving capability
+• Uses Model Y vehicles with Full Self-Driving (Supervised) capability

 • Part of Tesla’s broader Texas expansion